kfitz/presentations.kfitz.info/utk.md

 ## community-led infrastructure

-Note: So what might it look like if we had community-led infrastructure for the future of knowledge production and dissemination all the way down?
+Note: So what might it look like if our infrastructure for the future of knowledge production and dissemination was community-led all the way down?
 What might enable the Commons to leave AWS behind and instead contribute our resources to supporting a truly shared, openly governed, not-for-profit cloud service?

 ## collaborative